-Every home owner knows how important cleaning their carpets is.
+Every home owner knows how important cleaning their carpets are.
 You’ve decided to have your carpets professionally cleaned.
-However you have to choose between different types of carpet cleaning methods.
+However, you have to choose between different types of carpet cleaning methods.
 The answer to this question will be determined by which aspects of each method are most important to you.

 If your research has left you scratching your head and wondering.
 What the best commercial carpet cleaning method is?
 Then you’re not alone.
 It can be hard to sort all the information to determine the best choice for your carpet.
 Don’t worry we’re here to help.

 Steam Cleaning Carpet Cleaning Methods

 Hot water extraction involves cleaning carpets in water.
 With temperatures of only up to 100 degrees Celsius.
 Some carpet cleaners call this method “steam cleaning”.
 Even though this technique is actually inferior to steam cleaning in terms of what type of cleaning it can do.

 Equipment ranges from the baby machines that homeowners can rent to big.
 Also truck mounted machines.
 The latter are far more effective.
 Have a unique set of pros and cons.

 - The long hose that goes from the truck to the operator.
 It means that you must leave doors or windows open.
 It also presents a tripping hazard.

 - Hoses could be too short to reach, especially in large buildings or high-rises.